back to insights

 The shelter company handles customs compliance, payroll, tax filings, and regulatory obligations.
 The foreign company provides the technology, the processes, and the management.
 This model allows manufacturers to begin production in months rather than the year or more it can take to establish a standalone operation.

-For Canadian companies evaluating Mexico as a production base — particularly those motivated by the current tariff environment — the shelter model offers a way to test the market with limited legal and financial exposure before committing to a permanent establishment.
+For Canadian companies evaluating Mexico as a production base, particularly those motivated by the current tariff environment, the shelter model offers a way to test the market with limited legal and financial exposure before committing to a permanent establishment.
+When you are ready to formalize, our guide to Mexico entity structures covers the key decisions.

-This is the supply chain reconfiguration that hundreds of companies are undertaking right now.
-IMMEX is not a loophole — it is the mechanism by which Mexico has positioned itself as the manufacturing bridge between Asia and North America.
+This is the supply chain reconfiguration that hundreds of companies are undertaking right now, as we detailed in our 2026 nearshoring outlook.
+IMMEX is not a loophole.
+It is the mechanism by which Mexico has positioned itself as the manufacturing bridge between Asia and North America.

 These requirements are manageable but not trivial.
 Companies that treat IMMEX compliance as an afterthought risk losing their permits and facing retroactive duty assessments.